Hierarchical Open-Vocabulary 3D Scene Graphs for Language-Grounded Robot Navigation: Acknowledgement

 In this supplementary material, we expand upon multiple aspects of our main paper.
-In Sec.~\ref{sec:suppl_method}, we detail the semantic localization scheme.
+In Sec.~\ref{sec:suppl_method}, we detail several design choices and paradigms regarding our method.
 In Sec.~\ref{sec:suppl_experiments}, we additionally present experimental results that support the claims introduced in the manuscript.
-This includes a more detailed discussion of the proposed open-vocabulary metric, an analysis regarding identified semantic room categories, and additional baselines regarding object retrieval from language queries.
-Moreover, we provide insightful visualizations of the produced multi-story scene graphs, representing scenes from both Habitat Semantics (HM3DSem)~\cite{habitat23semantics} as well as our real-world environment.
+This includes a more detailed discussion of the proposed open-vocabulary metric, an analysis regarding identified semantic room categories, additional baselines regarding object retrieval from language queries.
+Moreover, we provide insightful visualizations of the produced multi-story scene graphs, representing scenes from both Habitat Semantics (HM3DSem) as well as our real-world environment.